Quake (video game): Legacy

 The source code of Quake was released on December 22, 1999.
 The id Software maps, objects, textures, sounds, and other creative works remain under their original proprietary license.
 The shareware distribution of Quake is still freely redistributable and usable with the GPLed engine code.
 One must purchase a copy of Quake in order to receive the registered version of the game which includes more single-player episodes and the deathmatch maps.
-Based on the success of the first Quake game, Quake II, Quake III Arena, and Quake 4 were published, with Quake 4 being developed by Raven Software using the Doom 3 engine.
+Based on the success of the first Quake game, Quake II, Quake III Arena, and Quake 4 were published, with Quake 4 being developed by Raven Software using the id Tech 4 engine from Doom 3.

 Quake was the game primarily responsible for the emergence of the machinima artform of films made in game engines, thanks to edited Quake demos such as Ranger Gone Bad and Blahbalicious, the in-game film The Devil's Covenant, and the in-game-rendered, four-hour epic film The Seal of Nehahra.
 On June 22, 2006, it had been ten years since the original uploading of the game to cdrom.com archives.
 Many Internet forums had topics about it, and it was a front-page story on Slashdot.
 On October 11, 2006, John Romero released the original map files for all of the levels in Quake.

 Quake has four sequels: Quake II, Quake III Arena, Quake 4, and Enemy Territory: Quake Wars.
 In 2002, a version of Quake was produced for mobile phones.
 A copy of Quake was also released as a compilation in 2001, labeled Ultimate Quake, which included the original Quake, Quake II, and Quake III Arena which was published by Activision.
 In 2008, Quake was honored at the 59th Annual Technology & Engineering Emmy Awards for advancing the art form of user modifiable games.
 John Carmack accepted the award.
 Years after its original release, Quake is still regarded by many critics as one of the greatest and most influential games ever made.

 In 2025, The Strong National Museum of Play inducted Quake into its World Video Game Hall of Fame.
 Co-creator of Quake, John Romero, attended the induction ceremony.
-Lindsey Kurano of The Strong Museum said "Quake’s legacy lives on in its atmospheric single player campaign, its influence in how online games are played, its active modding community, and its creation and shaping of esports."
+Lindsey Kurano of The Strong Museum said "Quake's legacy lives on in its atmospheric single player campaign, its influence in how online games are played, its active modding community, and its creation and shaping of esports."